minmarg/gtalign_alpha/README.md

   The clustering options, which can be used in combination with other options to make clustering flexible, can be found in the complete list of [options](out/gtalign_options.md).

+## GTalign demo notebook on Google Colab

+The GTalign demo [notebook](GTalign_demo.ipynb) for Google Colab is now available.
+The notebook showcases structure alignment for two large protein complexes -- virus nucleocapsid variants 7a4i and 7a4j -- and runs on Google Colab with a Tesla T4 GPU.

 ## Citation

 If you use the GTalign software or data, please cite: